godalming123/tinytile/readme.md

     - Moving/resizing clients with the keyboard
     - Launching a terminal, browser, and file explorer
  - Add option to make clients both have or don't have CSD and wether clients should be set to tile
+ - Make a simple menu to run commands
 ## Implement protocols
  - Virtual keyboard (needs testing)
  - Drag icon